-Whilst arbitration can be faster, cheaper, and less formal than litigation and with arbitrators being more familiar with the issues than jurors, there is less chance to investigate a case through discovery.
-This is the uncovering of information from the other side through written questions or depositions and, if the decision reached is a bad one, there is no appeal process, unlike litigation.
+Whilst arbitration can be faster, cheaper, and less formal than litigation and with arbitrators being more familiar with the issues than jurors, there is less chance to investigate a case through discovery (the uncovering of information from the other side through written questions or depositions) and, if the decision reached is a bad one, there is no appeal process, unlike litigation.

 Note: The rules and procedures governing arbitration are laid down by the Arbitration Act 1996 and post-dispute arbitration agreements must abide by them.

 This is where the parties to a dispute refer to an independent adjudicator.
 An adjudicator (who is often a trained arbitrator or mediator) will read the relevant papers and will ask the parties for clarification.
 The adjudicators decision is not as final and binding as that of an arbitrator but is taken into account should the dispute go to court.
-It is also less expensive and more consumer-friendly than arbitration and has a higher success rate.
+It is also less expensive and more consumer-friendly than arbitration as well as having a higher success rate.